- Books are laying odds that Ohio State’s Nick Bosa will usurp Houston’s Ed Oliver and go first-overall in the 2019 NFL Draft

 A core muscle injury shelved Bosa early into the college football season.
 Bosa suffered the injury September 15 in a game against TCU and underwent surgery five days later.

 In mid-October the younger brother of Los Angeles Chargers defensive end Joey Bosa announced that he was dropping out of Ohio State to focus on his rehab from the injury and to prepare for the NFL Draft.
-A different betting site had him projected as the third-overall pick at that time.
+Oddsmakers had him projected as the third-overall pick at that time.

 The decision or the injury haven’t impacted Bosa’s draft status one bit.
 In fact, his value has only gone up in the eyes of football people.